Industrial gaskets

 Tightening and lubricating - torque and friction

-Gasket types and flat pressure
+Gasket types and surface pressure

 The materials listed below are normally used in the specified ranges, but when installing, media pressure, gasket thickness and temperature must also be taken into account.